uzzal2k5/polis_container/README.md

 ## Prepare Docker Environment

- Run *polisContainer.sh* if you are not aware of system os.
+ Run *scripts* form docker_setup based on your os.
 This will install docker environment whether the os is ubuntu on centos 7.
-Go to *docker_setup/install.sh* to prepare your docker nevironment on ubuntu xenial (16.04)
+Go to *docker_setup* to prepare your docker environment on ubuntu xenial (16.04)

-        sh polisContainer.sh

         # Docker install on Ubuntu 16.04
+          sh docker_setup/docker-ubuntu.sh

+        # Docker install on Centos 7
-        sh docker_setup/install.sh
+          sh docker_setup/docker-centos.sh

 Create docker-compose.yml using following -